 Unit redemption prices are determined in accordance with the Scheme's Constitution by reference to the net assets of the Scheme divided by the number of units on issue.
-All units are fully paid with proportionate share of distribution and equal voting rights.
-They are recognised at the fair value of the consideration received by the Scheme.

-(n) Goods and Services Tax (GST)
+(o) Goods and Services Tax (GST)

 The statement of comprehensive income is shown exclusive of GST, unless the GST incurred (or part thereof) on expenses that are not recoverable.
 Expenses of various services provided to the Scheme by third parties, such as custodial services and investment management fees, may have non-recoverable GST components, as applicable.
 In these cases, the non-recoverable GST component is recognised as part of the particular expense in the statement of comprehensive income.